liuchengxu/vista.vim/README.md

 Otherwise, if you want to try any LSP related features, then you certainly need some plugins to retrive the LSP symbols, e.g., [coc.nvim](https://github.com/neoclide/coc.nvim).
 When you have these LSP plugins set up, vista.vim should be ok to go as well.

 In addition, if you want to search the symbols via [fzf](https://github.com/junegunn/fzf), you will have to install it first.
+Note that fzf 0.22.0 or above is required.

 ## Installation